haacked/haacked.com/docs/IMAGE-WORKFLOW.md

 ### Auto-open in Editor

-Set your preferred editor in `.blog-config.yml`:
+Set your preferred editor in `.blog-config.sh`:

 ```bash
 EDITOR="code"  # VS Code